roboflow/inference/docs/index.md

 <details>
 <summary>👉 foundational models</summary>

-- [CLIP Embeddings](/foundation/clip) - generate text and image embeddings that you can use for zero-shot classification or assessing image similarity.
+- <a href="/foundation/clip">CLIP Embeddings</a> - generate text and image embeddings that you can use for zero-shot classification or assessing image similarity.

   ```python
   from inference.models import Clip